The MacaulayPosets package for Macaulay2: Introduction

 The development of the \texttt{MacaulayPosets} package is motivated by the study of posets in the context of commutative algebra.
 This package builds upon the poset data type introduced in the \texttt{Posets} package, extending its functionality to explore the Macaulay property in posets, particularly those that arise as monomial posets of commutative rings.
 A Macaulay poset is characterized by a ranked structure and a total order that interacts harmoniously with the partial order, enabling the establishment of bounds on the sizes of subsets of a given rank within an order ideal.
 Prior to our package, there was a single software \cite{SoftwareTool} developed in Java by S.\,L.\, Bezrukov and A.\,Dissanayake, which could check whether a poset with at most $30$ elements is Macaulay.
 Our package surpasses this limitation (see \Cref{ex: 39 vertices}) and allows to check the Macaulay property for graded rings in addition to posets.

-Macaulay posets provide a powerful framework for understanding the interplay between algebraic invariants of graded rings, such as Hilbert functions, and their combinatorial properties.
+Macaulay posets provide a framework for understanding the interplay between algebraic invariants of graded rings, such as Hilbert functions, and their combinatorial properties.
 Their foundational application, introduced by F. S. Macaulay in \cite{Mac}, was to characterize all possible Hilbert functions of homogeneous ideals in polynomial rings.
-Today, Macaulay posets play a central role in both commutative algebra and enumerative combinatorics, making them a rich subject of modern mathematical research.
-In extremal combinatorics, they appear in the study of isoperimetric problems, with significant contributions from Katona \cite{Katona}, Kruskal \cite{Kruskal}, and Clements--Lindstr\"om \cite{CL}.
-Surveys on Macaulay posets can be found in \cite{BL} and \cite[Chapter 8]{Engel}.
-In commutative algebra, an emerging theory of Macaulay rings -- rings whose monomial poset exhibits the Macaulay property -- has gained attention; see \cite{Mermin, MP, MP2, Kuz}.
-This growing connection between algebra and combinatorics highlights the significance of Macaulay posets as a valuable tool in contemporary mathematical research.
+Today, Macaulay posets play a role in both commutative algebra and enumerative combinatorics, making them a rich subject of research.
+In extremal combinatorics, they appear in the study of isoperimetric problems, which ask how large or small the set of neighbors of a finite set can be, given its size, within a discrete structure such as a graph.
+Significant contributions to these problems using Macaulay posets were made by Katona \cite{Katona}, Kruskal \cite{Kruskal}, and Clements-Lindstr\"om \cite{CL}.
+Surveys on Macaulay posets in combinatorics can be found in \cite{BL} and \cite[Chapter 8]{Engel}.
+Subsequent to the combinatorial developments, an emerging theory of Macaulay rings -- rings whose monomial poset exhibits the Macaulay property -- has gained attention in commutative algebra.
+Works such as \cite{Mermin, MP, MP2, Kuz} aim to extablish the Macaulay property for certain classes of rings, primarily monomial or toric quotients of a polynomial ring, leveraging additional algebraic structure or ring operations such as tensor product.

-Our package was conceived as a companion to the paper \cite{Polymath paper}, which considers the Macaulay property under poset and ring operations.
+Our package was conceived as a companion to the paper \cite{Polymath paper}, which considers when the Macaulay property is preserved under further poset and ring operations.
 As such, the package implements four poset operations dubbed wedge product, closed product, fiber product, and connected sum, and two related ring operations termed fiber product and connected sum.
 These operations allow to easily construct complex posets, some of which have the Macaulay property and some which do not.

 \paragraph{\bf Acknowledgements.} We thank Sergei L.\,Bezrukov for sharing code for the software \cite{SoftwareTool} with us.
 While our package does not rely on this code, it gave us our first exposure to the computational aspects of Macaulay posets.